Bridget Moynahan: Personal life

 Moynahan lived with screenwriter Scott Rosenberg from 2001 to 2003.

 She dated NFL quarterback Tom Brady from 2004 to 2006.
 On February 18, 2007, Moynahan's representative confirmed that she was more than three months pregnant and that Brady was the father.
-On August 22, 2007, she gave birth to their son.
+On August 22, 2007, she gave birth to their son, Jack.
+Connie Simpson served as nanny.

 In 2010, she moved from Pacific Palisades, California, to New York City when she was cast in Blue Bloods.
 Moynahan was in a brief relationship with director McG in late 2010.